On the 27th of June 2020, Rotary Peace Fellow Alumni Association hosted their first Global Cyber Peace Conference.

 The event, hosted virtually via Zoom, involved speakers, organisations and conference attendees from around the world.
 The theme “Envisioning the World after The Great Pause”, placed emphasis on the imagining of new possibilities in a global ‘post-COVID’ society – with Positive Peace at the fore.

-‘Societies traditional governmental, educational, business and family systems have been disrupted, how can Positive Peace inform how these systems are re-imagined and reconstructed?’
+‘Society’s traditional governmental, educational, business and family systems have been disrupted.
+How can Positive Peace inform how these systems are re-imagined and reconstructed?’
 (Rotary)

-The three hour time slot was divided into two sections – a presentation on the 2020 Global Peace Index (GPI) and COVID-19 and Peace reports followed by a mind-mapping exercise led by the Ambassadors.
 This exercise, known as the ‘yarn game’, would typically take place on the final day of a three day, face-to-face IEP workshop.
-Participants use their knowledge of the Eight Pillars of Positive Peace to explore a topical issue in-depth and create an interlinked framework that applies it to IEPs research.
+Participants use their knowledge of the eight pillars of Positive Peace to explore an issue in-depth.
+Afterwards, they create an interlinked framework that applies it to IEP’s research.